Inorganic Polymers, Metal–Organic Frameworks, and Their Derivatives as Catalysts

 Dear Colleagues,

-Globally, sustainable chemistry is more important than ever, and multiple catalytic applications have been developed in the following areas: valorization of CO2, generation of fuels from biomass, reducing water in fuels cells, and a large number of hydrogenation or oxidation reactions where involucrate MOFs are used as catalysts.
+Sustainable chemistry is of growing global importance, and multiple catalytic applications have been developed in the following areas: valorization of CO2, generation of fuels from biomass, reducing water in fuel cells, and use in a large number of hydrogenation or oxidation reactions in which involucrate MOFs are used as catalysts.

-Heterogeneous catalysis, electrocatalysis, and photocatalysis have increasingly been used in the last decade for MOFs.
-Moreover, MOF-derived materials obtained by controlled pyrolysis present interesting potential as novel catalytic materials.
+Heterogeneous catalysis, electrocatalysis, and photocatalysis have increasingly been used in the last decade to produce MOFs.
+Moreover, MOF-derived materials obtained by means of controlled pyrolysis present interesting potential as novel catalytic materials.

-This Special Issue invites to you to submit your novel research on metal–organic frameworks and their derivatives as catalysts regarding any field related to catalytic processes.
+This Special Issue invites you to submit your novel research on 1D, 2D and 3D inorganic polymers, metal–organic frameworks, and their derivatives as catalysts within any field related to catalytic processes.

 Dr. Patricio Cancino